 Wave goodbye to bacteria simply by raising a glass of your favorite style of hibiscus tea.
-Bacteria are responsible for a whole host of health problems both short term and long term.
-From bronchitis to the dreaded UTI’s, keeping your body on the defense when it comes to bacteria is a surefire way to stay at the top of your game.
+Bacteria are responsible for a whole host of health problems both short-term and long-term.
+From bronchitis to the dreaded UTI, keeping your body on the defense when it comes to bacteria is a surefire way to stay at the top of your game.
 Not only does hibiscus tea come with a heap of antioxidants but it also brings antibacterial properties to the table too.
 Test tube studies have shown that hibiscus extract can inhibit E-coli and in other studies hibiscus was also seen to fend off eight different strains of bacteria.
-Of course, more human-based studies are needed for a clear picture but we are happy to have hibiscus on our shelf.
+Of course, more studies are needed for a clear picture but we are happy to have hibiscus on our shelf.

 While we already mentioned the fact that hibiscus tea is loaded with flu-fighting vitamin C, this dream drink doesn’t stop there.
 Not only will you find Vit C in this tea but you will also find Vitamin K which helps bone metabolism and blood clotting.
 Hibiscus tea also comes topped up with copper and potassium, which are an essential source of iron and keep our nerves and immune system functioning.
 Finally, it also has anthocyanins which are responsible for that rich ruby coloring but also helps to prevent chronic disease and are ripe with antibacterial benefits too.

-We love a little after-dinner sip to stop us feeling bloated and heavy and ready for bed.
+We love a little after-dinner sip to stop us from feeling bloated, heavy, and ready for bed.
 Again, hibiscus tea makes an amazing aperitif every time.
 As hibiscus tea works as mother nature’s diuretic, it pulls salt from the body all while keeping you hydrated and as regular as can be.
 As it’s also low in sugar and not a caffeinated tea, you can sip it all night long without worrying about it interrupting sleep.

-Still doing the good work from tip to toe, hibiscus tea also gets to work on keeping your kidneys flushed and fabulous.
-Animal studies have shown that hibiscus helped to prevent calcium crystals turning into those tough and terrible kidney stones.
-Of course, more research needs to be done to check it’s a similar outcome for humans, but this is a great start for those who want to steer clear of kidney stones.
+Still doing good work from tip to toe, hibiscus tea also gets to work on keeping your kidneys flushed and fabulous.
+Studies have shown that hibiscus helped to prevent calcium crystals from turning into those tough and terrible kidney stones.
+Of course, more research needs to be done, but this is a great start for those who want to steer clear of kidney stones.

-Now you know all the benefits that come with the simple act of boiling water and adding dried hibiscus flowers, there’s plenty of reasons to brew up this floral delight.
+Now you know all the benefits that come with the simple act of boiling water and adding dried hibiscus flowers, there are plenty of reasons to brew up this floral delight.
 While a warm cup is always welcome, we love the sour tang of a tropical iced tea made with hibiscus.
 Not only is it a visual thirst quencher but the aroma and gorgeous coloring just scream summer.
-Take a look at this easy to make hibiscus iced tea recipe…
+Take a look at this easy to make hibiscus iced tea recipe.

 - Half a cup of dried hibiscus flowers